Closing Your Pool for Winter

 Secure It Well

-If you're using a traditional cover, line the edges with water bags or weights.
-Safety covers require anchoring straps that are mounted to the deck around your pool.
+For a standard cover, line the edges with water tubes or weights so wind cannot lift it.
+Safety covers anchor with straps mounted into the deck around the pool.

 Winter Monitoring